ctablero/golfeado/README.md

 Feel free to explore the different combinations and experiment with deploying them to start ArgoCD.

+## Safe upload of Secrets to Repository

+Secrets definitions in this repo are using https://github.com/bitnami-labs/sealed-secrets to safely upload secrets resource code to the repo.
+Follow that guide to Prepare the Cluster to manage SealedSecrets.

+Notice that you will not be able to apply those sealed resources as it was prepared the version of the sealed secret controller I installed.
+Instead you have to create your own.
+More notes in the sealed secrets repo.

 ## Getting Started

 To get started with this repository, follow these steps: